leancloud/docs-en/views/leanengine-rest-api.md

 }
 ```

-Besides an simple AVObject, the result can be data structures consist of AVObjects.
+Besides a simple AVObject, the result can be data structures consist of AVObjects.
 For example, an array with a number and a Todo object:

 ```json